Gustave Anjou

 4. Here and there an invented document, without citation, which appears to support the many connections noted under item 1 above”.

 The leaps through time and space in the Caldwell myths most certainly sound like something that could have come from Anjou, but did they?
-Or maybe some of these stories were created by the first America “professional” genealogist, Horatio Gates Somerby.
+Or maybe some of these stories were created by the first American “professional” genealogist, Horatio Gates Somerby.

-The Reverend James Caldwell, Patriot 1734-1781, by Norman F. Brydon, Caldwell Bicentennial Committee, Caldwell, NJ, 1976 also references this Caldwell as a descendant of Caldwell Huguenots who fled France after the revocation of the Edict of Nantes in 1685.
+The Reverend James Caldwell, Patriot, 1734-1781, by Norman F. Brydon, Caldwell Bicentennial Committee, Caldwell, NJ, 1976, also references this Caldwell as a descendant of Caldwell Huguenots who fled France after the revocation of the Edict of Nantes in 1685.

-Personally, I think that the Rev. James would know that his father was born in Ireland in 1683 (two years before the Revocation) as was his grandfather, Joseph in 1657 (near the end of Oliver Cromwell’s life) as was his great grandfather, John in 1630 (twelve years before the beginning of the civil wars).
+Personally, I think that the Rev. James would know that his father was born in Ireland in 1683 (two years before the Revocation), as was his grandfather, Joseph, in 1657 (near the end of Oliver Cromwell’s life), as was his great-grandfather, John, in 1630 (twelve years before the beginning of the civil wars).

-The Rev. James was a Presbyterian minister as was his father, John Caldwell, founder of Cub Creek, VA.
+The Rev. James was a Presbyterian minister, as was his father, John Caldwell, founder of Cub Creek, VA.

-What I do find very interesting is that Dr. Orra E. Monnette acted as chairman of a meeting of Huguenot descendants which was held in California on Sunday, March 3, 1935, stating that the purpose of the Society was to be an organization of Huguenot descendants to enable them to become better acquainted and to cultivate a happy Christian fellowship with each other, as well as to extend the great principles of political and religious liberty for which the Huguenots had always stood.
+What I do find very interesting is that Dr. Orra E. Monnette acted as chairman of a meeting of Huguenot descendants, which was held in California on Sunday, March 3, 1935, stating that the purpose of the Society was to be an organization of Huguenot descendants to enable them to become better acquainted and to cultivate a happy Christian fellowship with each other, as well as to extend the great principles of political and religious liberty for which the Huguenots had always stood.

 The story of French Huguenots in the line of Cub Creek John Caldwell is a stretch, to say the least.
 This does not mean that there weren’t Caldwells who were French Huguenots, just not in the line of John Caldwell and Margaret Phillips.
-After all, my ancestors became Quakers, but that doesn’t mean that they all traveled with George Fox to Holland before coming to America – but that’s another story.
+After all, my ancestors became Quakers, but that doesn’t mean that they all traveled with George Fox to Holland before coming to America—but that’s another story.

-One thing is for certain, and many genealogists agree, including Richard Pence, author of “The ‘Three Brothers'” Paradigm” that researchers should be wary of all stories that begin, “Three Brothers….”
+One thing is for certain, and many genealogists agree, including Richard Pence, author of “The ‘Three Brothers’ Paradigm,” that researchers should be wary of all stories that begin, “Three Brothers….”

 Sources: